 4. Accommodate current unmet passenger demand for public transit service

 5. Develop an implementation plan that includes costs estimates

-The fifth Citizens Advisory Group meeting will be held Thursday, September 22 from 6:30 pm to 8 pm at the Mt.
+The fifth Citizens Advisory Group meeting was held Thursday, September 22 from 6:30 pm to 8 pm at the Mt.
 Pleasant Library, 3160 16th Street, NW.
-At the meeting, DDOT will provide an update on the project, including the start of the design phase and proposed transit service changes, and gather community feedback.
+DDOT provided an update on the project, including the start of the design phase and proposed transit service changes, and gathered community feedback.
 The Citizens Advisory Group meetings are open to the public and all are welcome.

 Please contact Spring.Worth@dc.gov for project update emails.